TokenScript-Framework/tips/TIPS/tip-3.md

 - Limits the changes to TS Engine logic and the XML schema
 - Does not create additional requirements for external tools such as TokenScript CLI that will be used to build these bundled cards.
+- Info & Transfer card should be used as a PoC in order to drive the implementation, as they are already available as TokenScript templates.

 ## Summary